What is Diverticulitis? Strategic Guide for Foods to Eat and Foods to Avoid!

 3. Lifestyle Recommendations

 Diet and lifestyle modification can prevent diverticulitis.
 Lifestyle risks for the development of diverticulitis include eating excessive red meat, a low-fiber diet, lack of exercise, smoking, and being overweight.
-A study that involved these factors found that following a low-risk lifestyle decreased the risk of diverticulitisby nearly 75%.

 What Foods Trigger Diverticulitis?